certinia/debug-log-analyzer/README.md

 #### DML / SOQL Call Stack

-Clicking a row will show the SOQL/DML call stack, clicking on a link will take you to where that SOQL/DML occured in the call tree.
+Clicking a row will show the SOQL/DML call stack, clicking on a link will take you to where that SOQL/DML occurred in the call tree.

 #### SOQL Analysis